 Currently using Windows 7 in your business?
 Listen up!
-In this article, we look at the ‘need to know’ for Windows 7 users as the operating system approaches its end of life date.
+In this article, we look at the ‘need to know’ for Windows 7 users as the operating system has reached its end of life.

-Alas, 2020 is upon us, and may this be a final reminder that as of Tuesday 14th January, Microsoft will stop supporting Windows 7.
+As of Tuesday 14th January, Microsoft stopped supporting Windows 7.
 So, if you haven’t done so already, now is definitely the time to make the shift to newer, more powerful devices.

 What will happen with my Windows 7 devices?